CodeByAftab/Caesar-Cipher-algorithm-to-encrypt-and-decrypt-text/README.md

    ```bash
    git clone https://github.com/Aftab571-a/your-repository-name.git
    ```
-   Replace `your-repository-name` with the actual name of your GitHub repository.

 2. **Install Dependencies:**
    No external libraries are required for this project.
 Make sure you have Python installed.